adamlogan17/transfer-music-platform/README.md

 ### Environment Variables

-- SPOTIFY_CLIENT_ID : The ID of the client

 ### Authorise Google App

 - The server needs to be added as a 'Authorised redirect URI' and has be <http://localhost:5000/> and not <http://localhost:5000>